• Skip to primary navigation

 While it may take some time before your child catches onto the strategy, this is a fun way to introduce them to a more competitive game platform.

-This intuitive, cooperative game incorporates colors and shapes, and is fairly easy to learn.
+This intuitive, cooperative game incorporates colors and shapes and is relatively easy to learn.
 It takes about 20 minutes to play and helps teach teamwork and sharing.

 Five-year-old Games